2019 Tonga Major League

 The 2019 season of the Tonga Major League is the 40th season of top flight association football competition in Tonga.
 The winner qualifies for the 2020 OFC Champions League Qualifying stage.
 Because the Tonga Major League is the only men's senior competition on Tonga there is no relegation.
-Many league games take place at the 1,500-capacity Loto-Tonga Soka Centre.
+Many league games took place in front of dozens of spectators at the 1,500-capacity Loto-Tonga Soka Centre.